rumorz-ai/rumorz-sdk/README.md

 # 🚀 Rumorz Python SDK

-Use the Rumorz SDK to integrate your AI agents and applications with the Rumorz knowledge graph and AI agents.
-We provide a simple and easy interface to query for news, events and analytics on any entity and run Agentic workflows on the Rumorz graph.
+Use the Rumorz SDK to integrate your AI agents and applications with Rumorz.
+We provide a simple and easy interface to query for news, events and analytics on any entity in the crypto ecosystem, and offer Agentic workflows to save you hours of research and analysis.

 ## 🚀 Features
 - **Market Updates**: Get a real-time cryptocurrency market update, using the most important and recent information.